MicrosoftDocs/architecture-center/docs/ai-ml/architecture/basic-openai-e2e-chat-content.md

 Because this architecture isn't designed for production deployments, the following outlines some of the critical reliability features that are omitted in this architecture:

 - The App Service Plan is configured for the `Standard` tier, which doesn't have [Azure availability zone](/azure/reliability/availability-zones-overview) support.
 The App Service becomes unavailable in the event of any issue with the instance, the rack, or the datacenter hosting the instance.
-- Autoscaling for the client user interface is not enabled in this basic architecture.
+- Autoscaling for the client user interface isn't enabled in this basic architecture.
 To prevent reliability issues due to lack of available compute resources, you'd need to overprovision to always run with enough compute to handle max concurrent capacity.
 - Azure Machine Learning compute doesn't offer support for [availability zones](/azure/reliability/availability-zones-overview).
 The orchestrator becomes unavailable in the event of any issue with the instance, the rack, or the datacenter hosting the instance.
 See the [zonal redundancy for flow deployments](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#zonal-redundancy-for-flow-deployments) in the baseline architecture to learn how to deploy the orchestration logic to infrastructure that supports availability zones.
-- Azure OpenAI is not implemented in a highly available configuration.
-See [Azure OpenAI - reliability](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#azure-openai---reliability) in the baseline architecture to learn how to implement Azure OpenAI in a reliable manner.
+- Azure OpenAI isn't implemented in a highly available configuration.
+To learn how to implement Azure OpenAI in a reliable manner, see [Azure OpenAI - reliability](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#azure-openai---reliability) in the baseline architecture.
 - Azure AI Search is configured for the `Basic` tier, which doesn't have [Azure availability zone](/azure/reliability/availability-zones-overview) support.
 To achieve zonal redundancy, deploy AI Search with the Standard pricing tier or higher in a region that supports availability zones, and deploy three or more replicas.
-- Autocaling is not implemented for the Machine Learning compute.
+- Autoscaling isn't implemented for the Machine Learning compute.
 See [machine learning reliability guidance in the baseline architecture](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#machine-learning---reliability).

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

-This section touches on some of the key recommendations that were implemented in this architecture, including content filtering and abuse monitoring, identity and access management, and role-based access controls.
-Because this architecture isn't designed for production deployments, this section will cover a key security feature that was not implemented, network security.
+This section touches on some of the key recommendations implemented in this architecture.
+These recommendations include content filtering and abuse monitoring, identity and access management, and role-based access controls.
+Because this architecture isn't designed for production deployments, this section covers a key security feature that wasn't implemented, network security.

 #### Content filtering and abuse monitoring

 Azure OpenAI includes a [content filtering system](/azure/ai-services/openai/concepts/content-filter) that uses an ensemble of classification models to detect and prevent specific categories of potentially harmful content in both input prompts and output completions.
 Categories for this potentially harmful content include hate, sexual, self harm, violence, profanity, and jailbreak (content designed to bypass the constraints of a language model).
 You can configure the strictness of what you want to filter the content for each category, with options being low, medium, or high.
 This reference architecture adopts a stringent approach.
 Adjust the settings according to your requirements.

 In addition to content filtering, the Azure OpenAI implements abuse monitoring features.
-Abuse monitoring is an asynchronous operation designed to detect and mitigate instances of recurring content or behaviors that suggest the use of the service in a manner that might violate the [Azure OpenAI code of conduct](/legal/cognitive-services/openai/code-of-conduct).
+Abuse monitoring is an asynchronous operation that detects and mitigates instances of recurring content or behaviors that suggest the use of the service in a manner that might violate the [Azure OpenAI code of conduct](/legal/cognitive-services/openai/code-of-conduct).
 You can request an [exemption of abuse monitoring and human review](/legal/cognitive-services/openai/data-privacy#how-can-customers-get-an-exemption-from-abuse-monitoring-and-human-review) if your data is highly sensitive or if there are internal policies or applicable legal regulations that prevent the processing of data for abuse detection.

 ### Identity and access management